 I aim to keep a balance between kitchen and outdoor knives and enjoy making all types of blades and the unique challenges that arise with each.
 What matters the most to me is that the owners of my knives form a unique relationship with the blade, appreciate it, and use it often.

-When I’m not in the shop, you might find me scheming projects, ideas, or adventures, reading & writing, sprinting on the track, weightlifting or coaching it, exploring nature, driving fast, playing video games, cooking something yummy, and trying to be the best husband & human I can.
+When I’m not in the shop, you might find me scheming projects, ideas, or adventures, reading & writing, sprinting on the track, weightlifting, exploring nature, driving fast, cooking something yummy, and trying to be the best human I can.

 You can see my knives here